 Engaging Low-Income and Minority Communities in Prioritizing Community Health Benefits

+The project: This project, a collaboration between the University of Michigan and Detroit nonprofit Friends of Parkside, proposes a new approach to address health disparities by meaningfully engaging communities in decision-making to prioritize community health needs.
 The literature shows that community engagement, improved health, and poverty reduction are all interconnected.
-This project will evaluate the use of a simulation exercise, CHAT (CHoosing All Together), to engage underserved, minority community members in setting priorities for community health benefit (CHB).
-Using CHAT, participants prioritize competing needs for limited resources.
-Specifically, this project will:
+This project evaluated the use of a simulation exercise, CHAT (CHoosing All Together), to engage underserved, minority community members in setting priorities for community health benefit.

 Susan Dorr Goold, U-M Medical School